mingyue66/papers/README.md

 # Linguisitcs Papers
-Sort linguistics papers by topic, and share.
-Please cite properly.
+Sort linguistics papers by topic for my own reference.
+If anyone else read this list, please cite properly.
 ## Phonetics and Phonology

 ### Default vowel